 Social Pressures to Conform

-This counterforce can be very powerful, you want to fit into a group.
+This counterforce can be very powerful, and you want to fit into a group.
 Unconsciously you feel that what makes you different is embarrassing or painful.
 Your parents often act as a counterforce as well.
 They may seek to direct you to a career path that is lucrative and comfortable.

 Your inclinations and desires become modeled on those of others.
-This can set you off on a very dangerous path, you end up choosing a career path that does not really suit you, your desire and interest slowly wane and your work suffers for it.
+This can set you off on a very dangerous path, and you end up choosing a career path that does not really suit you, your desire and interest slowly wane and your work suffers for it.

 You come to see pleasure and fulfillment as something that comes from outside of work.

-At moments when you must make important decisions you flounder or follow what others are doing because you have no sense of your inner radar or direction to guide you.
+At moments when you must make important decisions, you flounder or follow what others are doing because you have no sense of your inner radar or direction to guide you.
 You have broken contact with your destiny, the one you aspired to when you started PA school.

-The hidden force that drove you into a career in medicine, into this career as a physician assistant is always in you and ready to be engaged.
+The hidden force that drove you into a career in medicine, into this career as a physician assistant, is always in you and ready to be engaged.